UCL/Holder/doc/RSDT_work_with_EIT.md

-#RSDT and EITT collaboration – Work plan and progress reportAt the beginning of February 2015, a member of UCL’s RSD team started collaborating with the EIT team and will be working on their software system on a 2 days/week basis.
+#RSDT and EITT collaboration – Work plan and progress reportAt the beginning of February 2015, a member of UCL’s RSD team started collaborating with the EIT team and will be working on their software system on a 2 days/week basis **(for how long?)**.
 The EIT team has kindly prepared a shared folder for RSDT containing an updated version of the different subsystems and their source code.
 The overview workflow of the EIT Software System is represented in the following sequence diagram:

 ![Component Diagram](diagrams/EIT%20Software%20System%20Overview.png "Figure 2")